FlavScents AInsights Entry for Methional (CAS: 3268-49-3)

 8. Practical Insights for Formulators

-Methional is valued for its ability to impart authentic cooked potato and savory notes.
+Methional is valued for its ability to impart a realistic cooked potato note, enhancing savory profiles.
 It synergizes well with other sulfur-containing compounds and umami enhancers.
-Formulators should be cautious of its potency, as overuse can lead to an undesirable sulfurous character.
-It is often under-utilized in complex flavor systems where subtlety is required.
+Formulators should be cautious of its potent nature to avoid overpowering the blend, and consider its stability under various processing conditions.

 Citation hooks: FlavScents; industry practice